isc-projects/kea/doc/sphinx/arm/logging.rst

    serious that the server cannot continue executing.

 -  ERROR - associated with messages generated by an error condition.
-The server will continue executing, but the results may not be as expected.
+The server continues executing, but the results may not be as expected.

 -  WARN - indicates an out-of-the-ordinary condition.
-However, the server will continue executing normally.
+However, the server continues executing normally.

 -  INFO - an informational message marking some event.

 -  DEBUG - messages produced for debugging purposes.

-When the severity of a logger is set to one of these values, it will only log messages of that severity and above (e.g. setting the logging severity to INFO will log INFO, WARN, ERROR, and FATAL messages).
+When the severity of a logger is set to one of these values, it only logs messages of that severity and above (e.g. setting the logging severity to INFO logs INFO, WARN, ERROR, and FATAL messages).
 The severity may also be set to NONE, in which case all messages from that logger are inhibited.